LSEG-API-Samples/Example.REDI.CSharp.Examples/SingleOptionsTrade/README.md

   --version           Display version information
 ```

 The symbol (-s, --symbol) is a required argument.
-However, price (-p, --price) or stop price (-t, --stopprice) can be required depending on the value of price type (-r, --pricetype).
-For example, if the price type is Limit, the price (-p, --price) is required.
+However, price (-l, --limitprice) or stop price (-t, --stopprice) can be required depending on the value of price type (-r, --pricetype).
+For example, if the price type is Limit, the price (-l, --limitprice) is required.

 **2. Get the Expiration Date**